Parent Tick

 I’d recommend looking at the examples on the resources section in the Homeschooling NZ Facebook page or searching the page for relevant advice that has previously given.

 The biggest, most helpful piece of advice I could give is to get help from an expert.
-Seasoned home-schooler Cynthia Hancox offers a Home Education Exemption Application Guide Pack, including a template that is much more accessible than the MoE provides!
+Seasoned home-schooler Cynthia Hancox offers a Home Education Exemption Application Guide Pack, including a template that is much more accessible than the Ministry of Education (MoE) provides!
 Cynthia also offers a service to review applications before they are submitted.

 Applications usually take four to six weeks to be processed, depending on the region.
 They may get declined first time around or you may be asked for more information.
 This happened to me, despite my being a qualified teacher.
 So don’t be disheartened!